myQwil/pd-quilt/README.md

 	- If metadata is found, it will be sent through the right-most outlet.

 - A file must be successfully opened for either of these to work

+2. signal - Change the playback speed.
+	- speed can be a factor between 16 and 1/16th.

+	- speed can also be altered by sending the message \[ **speed** \$1 ( to the 1st inlet.

+2. signal - Change the tempo (rate of emulation).
+	- tempo can be a factor between 4 and 0.02.

+	- tempo can also be altered by sending the message \[ **tempo** \$1 ( to the 1st inlet.

 ### Outlets